matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/block-list-tyk-classic.md

 tags: ["Block list", "middleware", "per-endpoint", "Tyk Classic"]
 ---

-## Overview
 The [block list]({{< ref "product-stack/tyk-gateway/middleware/block-list-middleware" >}}) is a feature designed to block access to specific API endpoints.
 Tyk Gateway rejects all requests made to endpoints with the block list enabled, returning `HTTP 403 Forbidden`.

-When working with Tyk Classic APIs the middleware is configured in the Tyk Classic API Definition; this can be done manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk Classic APIs the middleware is configured in the Tyk Classic API Definition.
+You can do this via the Tyk Dashboard API or in the API Designer.

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/block-list-tyk-oas" >}}) page.